IBM/knative-quarkus-bench/benchmarks/graph-pagerank/README.md

 |size         |Number of nodes of a generated graph | N |    10 | N |
 |debug        |Flag if sorted scores are printed out| N | false | N |

-&starf; Although both `size` and `debug` are optional, an object still needs to be sent as a POST data, as `-d '{}'`.
+&starf; Although both `size` and `debug` can be ommitted, an object still needs to be sent as a POST data, as `-d '{}'`.

 The `size` parameter can be __an integer__ or __*a data size name*__ listed below: